Generalized Results for the Existence and Consistency of the MLE in the Bradley-Terry-Luce Model: Introduction

 \section{Introduction}

 The task of eliciting a ranking over a possibly large collection of items based on partially observed pairwise comparisons is of great relevance for an increasingly broader range of applications, including sports analytics, multi-player online games, collection/analysis of crowdsourced data, marketing, aggregation of online search engine response queries and social choice models, to name a few.
 In response to these growing needs for theories and methods for high-dimensional ranking problems, the statistical and machine learning literature has witnessed a recent flurry of activities and novel results concerning high-dimensional parametric ranking models.
-Among them, the renown Bradley-Terry-Luce (BTL) model \citep{bradley1952rank,luce2012individual} has experienced a surge in popularity and use, due to its high interpretability and modeling flexibility.
-Recent results have led to accurate upper and lower bounds on the estimation error of the BTL model parameters under various settings: see, e.g., \cite{shah2016estimation}, \cite{negahban2012iterative}, and \cite{chen2020partial,chen2019spectralregmletopk,chen2021full}.
-To date, the sharpest $\ell_2$ estimation rates are those obtained in \citet{shah2016estimation}, and exhibit an explicit dependence on the topology of the comparison graph, i.e. the undirected graph over the items to be ranked, with edges indicating the pairs of items that are compared.
+Among them, the renown Bradley-Terry-Luce (BTL) model \citep{bradley1952rank,luce2012individual} has experienced a surge in popularity and use, due to its high interpretability and expressive power.